Ramesh-kumawat/r-music-player/README.md

 **Made with ❤️ by [Your Name]**

-*Building the future of music discovery, one API at a time.*
+*Building the future of music discovery with AI, one API at a time.*